SystemJargon/unifi-usg/README.md

 [Unifi Community Site](https://community.ui.com/)

-[Hostifi](https://www.hostifi.com/) *I am not sponsored, employed or paid by Hostifi, but it is a hosted solution worth noting]
+[Hostifi](https://www.hostifi.com/) *I am not sponsored or paid by Hostifi, but it is a hosted solution worth a look.

 https://help.ui.com/hc/en-us/articles/215458888-UniFi-USG-Advanced-Configuration-Using-config-gateway-json